gitnoober/todo-go/README.md

 API Endpoints

-	•	GET /todo/: Fetch all todos.
+	•GET /todo/: Fetch all todos.
-	•	POST /todo/: Create a new todo.
+	•POST /todo/: Create a new todo.
-	•	PUT /todo/{id}: Update a specific todo by ID.
+	•PUT /todo/{id}: Update a specific todo by ID.
-	•	DELETE /todo/{id}: Delete a specific todo by ID.
+	•DELETE /todo/{id}: Delete a specific todo by ID.

 Todo Item Structure